write2sushma/eval-llm-based-apps-jan2025/README.md

 Re-watch [this YouTube stream](link)

 ## Credits
-This workshop was set up by @pyladiesams and {your GitHub handler}
+This workshop was set up by @pyladiesams and @una-ai-mlops-agency

 ## Appendix